michaellavelle2025/psychopathic-strategies/README.md

 ## 5: Isolates their targets

-## 6: Divides society or communitities, aiming to conquer and destroy
+## 6: Divides society or communities, aiming to conquer and destroy

 ## 7: Publicises effective techniques of achieving destruction or targeting, disguised as ways to repair what is being destroyed or to protect those being targeted